MRCIEU/PHESANT/PHESANT-viz/README.md

 NB: The name of the JSON file is referenced on line 87 of the HTML code, so if you choose a different name then you will need to change the name here too.

+## Viewing PHESANT-viz locally

+Some web browsers (e.g. Chrome and Safari) don't allow cross origin requests which means that PHESANT-viz cannot be viewed locally by opening the HTML file in a web browser.
+Instead, you'll need to actually serve it, and an easy way to do this is to use python's simple HTTP server:

+1. `cd` to the directory with the HTML/JSON files.
+2. Run the command `python -m SimpleHTTPServer`.
+3. Go to this address in your browser `http://0.0.0.0:8000/force-collabsible-real.html`.